Community remembers fallen Norton Shores officer

-NORTON SHORES, Mich. — Police, friends and family are preparing to say final goodbyes to a Norton Shores officer killed in a crash last week.
+NORTON SHORES, Mich. — Police, friends and family have said their final goodbyes to a Norton Shores officer killed in a crash last week.

 Officer Jonathan Ginka died Wednesday when his cruiser drove off the road near Henry and Ross Road and hit a tree.
 Ginka was a 10-year-veteran with the department.

-The funeral mass will be at 11 a.m.
+The funeral mass was at 11 a.m.
 Tuesday at the Prince of Peace Catholic Church in North Muskegon.
-A procession with a police escort to the Laketown Township Cemetery will follow.
+A procession with a police escort that stretched for miles to the Laketown Township Cemetery followed.

-The five mile-long route will travel from the church east on Dykstra, south on Witham, west on Ruddiman, north on Bear Lake and east on Fenner to the cemetery.
-Those who wish to honor Officer Ginka and support his family should line up along this route prior to 12:45 p.m.

 Cards and letters of condolence may be sent in care of the Norton Shores Police Department at 4814 S. Henry St. in Norton Shores.